This Member's Bill sets out the Green Party’s priorities for strengthening our democracy.

 - Fixing the ratio of electorate seats to list seats at 60:40 to help maintain the diversity of representation and proportionality in Parliament obtained through the list seats.

 Under our Bill, the MPP Review recommendations would come into effect for the 2023 General Election.

 5. Extending the voting age to 16

 Voting is a fundamental human right.
-Across the world we are seeing switched on 16 year olds who are desperately unhappy with the decisions political leaders are making about their futures.
+Across the world, we are seeing switched on 16-year-olds who are desperately unhappy with the decisions political leaders are making about their futures.
 They should have the right to have a say on their future, as the decisions made now will impact young people the most.

-The Electoral Commission have also called in the past for Parliament to consider changing the age to 16 so that people can first vote while they are at High School.
+The Electoral Commission has also called in the past for Parliament to consider changing the age to 16 so that people can first vote while they are at High School.
 This has been shown overseas to increase youth turnout and create voting habits.